 You would like to apply for a residence permit, and you were born in Denmark by foreign national parents.
 One of your parents holds a residence permit in Denmark.

 Who can be granted a residence permit?

-If you are a child born in Denmark by foreign national parents, you need to apply for a residence permit, if you have not had another residence permit before.
+If you are a child born in Denmark by foreign national parents, you can apply for a residence permit, if you have not had another residence permit before.
 The requirements for qualifying for a residence permit are more relaxed than for children born abroad.